 A recent court case has highlighted three key aspects of the Inheritance Act that are particularly relevant to claims made when a cohabiting partner dies.

-We receive a lot of enquiries from people who are plunged into financial trouble when their partner dies either leaving no Will at all or naming other benficiaries in their Will.
+We receive a lot of enquiries from people who are plunged into financial trouble when their partner dies, either leaving no Will at all or naming other beneficiaries in their Will.
 The consequences can be far reaching and in many cases it can leave the surviving partner without a roof over their head.

 So if your partner dies, what inheritance rights do you have?

 While the intestacy rules don't help unmarried people with long term partners, the Inheritance Act is able to provide financial relief for bereaved partners who suffer financial hardship.
 The case of Taylor v Redmond serves as a useful illustration of the issues that can arise.